JoshOlsen/josholsen.github.io/_posts/2017-06-01-hello-hydeout.md

 ---

 Hello!
-I am a PhD student in the School of Economic Sciences at Washington State University.
+I am a PhD candidate in the School of Economic Sciences at Washington State University.

 My research centers on wildfire and housing.